top of page

 Below are excerpts from the diary of Nicolai de Rylan, which tells about a fateful meeting with the Flemish playwright and businessman Frans Gittens in Antwerp, on the way to America.

-I continue to record my memories while they are so fresh, as if everything happened just yesterday.
-From the story of escape from Russia and sailing to Antwerp I am turning to the description of a trip to America.
+I continue to record my memories while they are as fresh as if everything happened just yesterday.
+From the story of my escape from Russia and passage to Antwerp, I now turn to describing my trip to America.

-On the afternoon of July 12, 1892, the steamboat Noordland, operated by Red Star Line Company [1] lay on the Scheldt River in the port of Antwerp, preparing to sail for America.
-Along with numerous steerage (3rd class) passengers [2], which had separate apartments for the single men, single women, and married couples, I went up to the lower deck of the ship.
-Then the first-class passengers, who were to travel in spacious comfortable cabins on the upper deck, and the second-class passengers, who were expected to have simpler cabins boarded Noordland.
+On the afternoon of July 12, 1892, the steamboat Noordland, operated by Red Star Line Company[1], sat on the Scheldt River in the port of Antwerp, preparing to set sail for America.
+Along with numerous other steerage (third class) passengers[2], which had separate compartments for single men, single women, and married couples, I boarded the lower deck of the ship.
+Then the first-class passengers, who were to travel in comfortable, spacious cabins on the upper deck, and the second-class passengers, who would have simpler cabins, boarded the Noordland.

-Before landing the passengers of steerage were gathered in the gloomy building of the steamship company, smelling of carbolic acid.
-After two hours of tedious waiting they were examined by a doctor, who tried in half a minute identify people with communicable diseases and physically handicapped people for which the way to the Promised Land America was closed.
-Then each of us was asked about 20 questions: name, place of birth, age, occupation, etc., the answers of which were recorded in a special journal called the ship’s manifest.
+Before the ship arrived, we steerage passengers were gathered in the gloomy steamship company building, which smelled of carbolic acid.
+After two hours of tedious waiting, we were examined by a doctor, who tried in half a minute to identify people with communicable diseases and physical handicaps for whom the way to the Promised Land of America was closed.
+Then the employees asked each of us about twenty questions: name, place of birth, age, occupation, etc., the answers to which were recorded in a special journal called the ship’s “manifest”.

 Steamship Noordland. http://www.norwayheritage.com/

-The majority of the passengers around me were emigrants from Northern Europe as well as the western and southern outskirts of Russia who had decided to try their luck on American soil: handymen, builders, carpenters, peasants, craftsmen, and their wives and children.
-I was forced to witness oppressive scenes of crushed hope whenever a hidden malady was found in one member of a family, often a child, and their way to the promised America was barred.
-The family had to make an agonizing decision in a short time: should they all stay in Europe, or leave one member behind to the vagaries of fate?
+The majority of the passengers around me were emigrants from Northern Europe, and the western and southern outskirts of Russia: handymen, builders, carpenters, peasants, and craftsmen, who had decided to try their luck on American soil, along with their wives and children.
+I was forced to witness oppressive scenes of crushed hope whenever a hidden malady was found in one of a family’s members, often a child, thus barring their way to the promised America.
+The family then had truly little time to make an agonizing decision: should they all stay in Europe, or leave one member behind to the vagaries of fate?

-I remember a large Jewish family from a small town in Little Russia, who had, with great difficulty, reached Antwerp via Germany and who stood ahead of me in line.
-The doctor examined them and found that all except thirteen-year-old Goldele were healthy and could sail to America.
-But the girl couldn’t go because she had an infectious disease of the eyes: trachoma.
-At first, they didn’t even understand what this meant.
-Then they realized that Goldele had to stay here, in a foreign land, in Antwerp.
-Wails, cries, and howls followed.
+I remember a large Jewish family from a town in Little Russia[3] standing before me, who had overcome enormous difficulties to reach Antwerp through Germany.
+A doctor examined them and found that everyone, except thirteen-year-old Goldele, was healthy and could sail to America.
+However, the girl couldn't sail because she had a contagious eye disease - trachoma.
+At first, they didn't even understand what it meant.
+Then they realized that Goldele would stay here, in a foreign land, in Antwerp.
+There were cries, screams, moans.
 The mother fainted twice.
-The father wanted to remain, but it was impossible: the whole Schiffekarte would be wasted[1].
-Then they decided that they would go, and Goldele would remain until her eyes could be cured… Who knows whether they will ever meet again?
+The father wanted to stay here, but it wasn't possible; the entire ship's roster would be lost.
+So, they decided that they would go, and Golda would stay until her eyes were healed...
+Who knows if they will ever meet again?

-When the last passenger had boarded the Noordland, the drawn-out blast of the steamship’s horn rang out over the pier, the chain of the anchor clanged, and the crowd that had come to see the boat off, frozen stiff from the long wait, came alive: hats and kerchiefs flew into the air while shouts of farewell and the sobs of emotional ladies resounded.
+When the last passenger had boarded the Noordland, the drawn-out blast of the steamship’s horn rang out over the pier, and the chain of the anchor clanged.
+The crowd that had come to see the boat off, frozen stiff from the long wait, came alive: hats and kerchiefs flew into the air while shouts of farewell and the sobs of emotional ladies resounded.
 Once the gangplanks were removed, the bridge watchkeeper gave the command: “Cast off!”
 The sailors dropped the mooring lines from their posts, and the last thread connecting the massive transatlantic steamer to dry land was broken.
-Thick smoke poured down from a huge black pipe, the propeller began to pick up speed, and the ship began to slowly pull away from the pier.
-The coast shrank and receded into the distance, and along with it the array of steep-roofed medieval houses with lancet windows, lapidary shops, stately bank buildings, and the ancient Het Steen castle with sharply tapered turrets resembling an illustration of the famous Tower of London in a high school history textbook.
+Thick smoke poured down from a huge black pipe, the propeller began to pick up speed, and the ship slowly pulled away from the pier.
+The coast shrank and receded into the distance, along with the array of steep-roofed medieval houses with lancet windows, lapidary shops, stately bank buildings, and the ancient Het Steen castle with sharply tapered turrets resembling an illustration of the famous Tower of London in a high school history textbook.

-If it hadn’t been for dear old Gittens, I could have fallen prey to a scammer who claimed to be an agent of the steamship company.
-He was offering cheap tickets for a freight ship to New York with fewer conveniences compared to a passenger ship, but also lower prices.
-Of the funds gathered by my unforgettable Zhenya, only about 50 rubles remained, whereas the cheapest third-class ticket to New York on a passenger ship cost 62 rubles.
+If not for old Gittens, I could have fallen victim to a swindler posing as a representative of a shipping company.
+He offered cheap tickets on a cargo ship to New York with fewer amenities compared to a passenger ship but at a lower cost.
+From the funds my unforgettable Jenny had gathered, there were only about 50 rubles left, and the cheapest third-class ticket to New York on a passenger ship cost 62 rubles.

-The Lord himself must have decided to help me and seated Franz Gittens at table next to mine in one of Antwerp’s pubs, making him an unwitting witness to my negotiations with the “agent.”
-At the time, in my naivety, I was glad that, thanks to my knowledge of French, I could strike a good bargain with the “experienced agent,” and I was preparing to lay down 45 rubles (the agent accepted any currency) when a well-dressed gentleman who looked to be about fifty years old, wearing an elegant frock-coat with a wide cravat, having gotten up suddenly from the table next to us, swiftly approached and began speaking to my counterpart harshly and loudly in Dutch.
-The agent, who had turned pale, mumbled something in reply, glanced around him looking for an escape route, and then took off headlong into the partially open door and disappeared in the crowd.
+Indeed, the Lord himself decided to help me and placed Frans Gittens at a nearby table in one of the Antwerp taverns, making him an involuntary witness to my negotiations with the "agent."
+Back then, in my naivety, I was glad that thanks to my knowledge of French, I managed to strike a favorable deal with the "experienced agent" and was ready to pay 45 rubles (the agent accepted money in any currency) when a well-dressed gentleman, about fifty years old, in an elegant suit with a wide tie, unexpectedly rose from the neighboring table, swiftly approached us, and in raised tones began to sharply rebuke my interlocutor in Dutch.
+The pale agent mumbled something in response, looked around for a way to retreat, then hastily jumped out of his chair, dashed through the half-open door, and disappeared into the street crowd.

-“Forgive me for interrupting your conversation,” said the stranger, switching to French, “but a little longer, and you, my dear young man, would have made an irreparable mistake.
-Our police have long been hunting after a band of port conmen who enrich themselves at the expense of trusting, inexperienced emigrants.
-After all, the steamship on which that rapscallion was offering you a ticket only goes to the English city of Portsmouth, which is only about three hundred miles away.
+“Excuse me for interrupting your conversation,” said the stranger, switching to French, “but a little longer, and you, my dear young man, would have made an irreparable mistake.
+Our police have long been hunting after a band of port conmen who profit from inexperienced emigrants.
+After all, the steamship on which that rascal was offering you a ticket only goes to the English city of Portsmouth, which is only about three hundred miles away.
 Many migrants have already fallen for this simple ploy.
-In large ports like ours, even respectable people participate in scams like this; recently, a retired colonel was convicted in Antwerp for ticket fraud!
-By the way, tell me, did he by chance offer to provide you with feminine company?”
+In large ports like ours, even respectable people participate in frauds like this; recently, a retired colonel was convicted in Antwerp for ticket fraud!
+By the way, tell me, did he also offer you female companionship?"

 . . . . . . . . . . . . . .